browserengineering/book/book/animations.md

 animating, and then stops.
 By changing what `animate` does we can change what animation occurs.

 Let's write a fade animation.
-We can fade in something out by smoothly transitioning its `opacity` value from 0.1 to 0.999.[^why-not-one] If we want to do this animation over 120 frames (about two seconds), that means we need to increase the opacity by about 0.008 on each frame.
+We can fade in something in by smoothly transitioning its `opacity` value from 0.1 to 0.999.[^why-not-one] If we want to do this animation over 120 frames (about two seconds), that means we need to increase the opacity by about 0.008 on each frame.